 Last Updated on by

-Before getting into the main reasons why the Sawtooth Mid is a great choice for the average hiker, here are the details you need to know.
+Before getting into the main reasons why the Sawtooth Mid is a great trail shoe choice for the average hiker, here are the details you need to know.

-The review focuses on the men’s Sawtooth Mid, but Oboz always makes this model in a women’s version as well, with equally high marks and positive reviews.
+The review focuses on the men’s Sawtooth Mid trail running shoes, but Oboz always makes this model in a women’s version as well, with equally high marks and positive reviews.

 The Sawtooth shoe is such a cult favorite of Oboz that it isn’t too surprising that their mid-height boot version is so popular.
 There are many reasons why fans of the Sawtooth Mid love these boots, but most of its advantages can be summed up in these three main advantages.

-You’ll also find that the Sawtooth Mid is truly a waterproof shoe.
-While some companies oversell how water-resistant their footwear is, Oboz is right on point when they say these boots are about as waterproof as you can achieve in a boot.
+You’ll also find that the Sawtooth Mid is truly a waterproof boot.
+While some companies oversell how water-resistant their footwear is, Oboz is right on point when they say these boots are about as waterproof hiking experience as you can achieve in a boot.
 They will certainly keep your feet dry in rain, dew and stream crossings.

 Chances are if you go ahead and purchase these boots you’ll be very happy, however, to make a truly informed decision you should also consider potential downsides.